jonm/pyfactoriodata/README.md

 1. Convert `data.raw` into `data.lua`, a Lua script that can export the raw data as JSON.
-There are various cleanup activities that must be done to accomplish this successfully, including:
+There are various cleanup activities that must be done to accomplish this successfully, most of which are in `util.lua`,
+   including:
    * Substituting `inf` or `-inf` into numbers that are valid JSON.
    * Turning sparse arrays into dictionaries/tables keyed by the string representations of the original integer array indices.
    * Converting mixed tables (i.e. ones that have keys that suggest they can be treated as Lua arrays as well as keys (usually strings) for other properties.

-   Details of the cleanup operations are in `util.lua`.

 2. Run `data.lua` to output `data.json`.

 3. Run `generate.py` to create the hardcoded instances/constants of various Python classes.
+[WIP]

 4. Run `python3 -m build` to produce the distributable Python packages.